DataSQRL/datasqrl.github.io/docs/reference/operations/optimizer.md

 # DataSQRL Optimizer

-The optimizer is part of the DataSQRL compiler and determines the optimal data layer to execute a SQRL script and serve a given API specification.
+The optimizer is part of the DataSQRL compiler and determines the optimal data service architecture to execute a SQRL script and serve a given API specification.

-The DataSQRL optimizer runs a global optimization for the entire data layer and local optimizations for each individual engine that is part of the data layer architecture.
+The DataSQRL optimizer runs a global optimization for the entire data service and local optimizations for each individual engine that is part of the data service architecture.

 ## Global Optimization